0xiammatrixx/vector-search/README.md

    ```

 4. **Access the App**:
    Open the browser at the local URL provided by Gradio (usually `http://localhost:7860/`).
+Make sure to make the URL public.

 ### External APIs & Dependencies:
 - **SerpAPI**: Used for retrieving images from Google Image Search.